oviomega/serrucho/README.md

 # serrucho
-Old Perl CLI application for cuting files into pieces and pasting them back again.
+Old Perl CLI application for Windows.
+It splits files into pieces and join them back again.